-Family law counsel can make recommendations as to what effective co-parenting can look like, she says, and if the marriage falls apart, mediation is an alternative to the court system.
+Family law counsel can make recommendations for co-parenting, and if the marriage falls apart, mediation is an alternative to court.

-“Mediation is a good option because it brings both parties to the table and allows them to vent their frustrations,” Tailor says.
+“Mediation is a good option because it allows both parties to vent their frustrations,” Tailor says.
 “Even if you don’t end up reaching a resolution, it helps to calm contentious issues when both parties have the opportunity to vocalize their positions,” she says.

 This post was first published on AdvocateDaily.com (which is now Inactive).
 This is a re-published article.

 By Paul Russell, AdvocateDaily.com Contributor.
 July 2, 2019